 How it Works

-$15 billion spent on water supply infrastructure in the developing world each year
+Over $15 billion is spent on water infrastructure in the developing world each year

-40% of systems break after 2 years because there is no trackable revenue to pay for maintenance
+40% of systems break after 2 years as there is no trackable revenue for maintenance

 MEETING THE SUSTAINABLE DEVELOPMENT GOALS